Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 This is hard for us to grasp.
 It suggests that God is, in essence, immaterial – like unembodied mind or pure consciousness or something like that.
 It’s a mystery.
 We can’t go back prior to the beginning and “see” what reality or God was like, but we understand that the material universe had a beginning, which means that God is something other than material.

 The beginning of the universe is confirmed by science.
-The universe began from the point of singularity that can be calculated to a point of mathematical precision.
+The universe began from the point of singularity that can be calculated with mathematical precision.
 Before that point, which we can trace to the millisecond, we can go no further.
-This is a boundary beyond which our ability to fathom the material universe cannot go.
+This is a boundary beyond which our exploration of the material universe cannot go.

 God, therefore, exists “outside” (transcendent from) the space/time continuum that we know as the universe.
 He is somehow different and distinct from it.
 As best as we can determine, He is timeless and immaterial